aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/LateUpdate.md

     - `canfly` is set to false
     - [CancelAction](../SetText/Individual%20commands/Cancelaction.md) called
     - entity.`overridejump` reset to false
-    - `buttonhold` set to true TODO: ???
+    - `buttonhold` set to true (mark the ability input as being held after a `flying` which locks several inputs because it places the inputs processing in an inconsistent state until the input is released where this field is reset to false)

 ## `bubbleshield` update
 This only happens if `bubbleshield` exists (should always be the case since it was initialised on Start):